TRIMETHYLGLYCINE OR TMG

 TMG is not a popular supplement for human beings for several possible reasons:

 1. Methylation is somewhat complex.
 Most medical doctors, holistic doctors, nutritionists and naturopaths do not understand it well.
-For example, many believe that a portion of the population is already overmethylated, and that more methyl groups are harmful.
+For example, some doctors believe that a portion of the population is already overmethylated, and that more methyl groups are harmful.
 However, I have not observed this.

 2. To lower homocysteine, most doctors suggest a combination of supplementary vitamin B6, B12 and folic acid rather than TMG, even though TMG may work better and is recommended for inherited homocysteinuria.
 The reason for using B6, B12 and folic acid instead of TMG is that B6 and B12 help move the methyl groups around in certain ways and B6 offers an alternative pathway for the conversion of homocysteine to methionine.
 I am not sure, at this time, which is best, but both methods work, to the best of my knowledge.